Home

 Burkhard Meinert (Meinder) was born in the late 1760s in Oley Township, Berks County, PA, the son of Friedrich and Catherine (Nein) Meinert Jr. His first name also has been spelled "Burkhart," "Burgard," "Borghardt" and "Berghardt" over the years, among other variations, and his surname also has been spelled as "Meinter" and "Minder."

-He was probably named after his uncle Burkhard Meinert who lived in Macungie Township, Northampton County, PA.
+He was named after his uncle Burkhard Meinert who lived in Macungie Township, Northampton County, PA.
 He also had cousins who apparently shared the name -- Burket and Frances (Skinner) Minerd and Burket and Susan (Hartzell) Minerd.

 Burkhard's family name eventually became "Meinder" though we do not know how or why.
 As with other Pennsylvania Germans, his name went through various spellings in official documents due to what appears to have been carelessness or apathy of local officials.